PAST EVENTS

 Dr Cathy Byrne (Senior Curator of Zoology, Tasmanian Museum and Art Gallery) presented an intriguing and stimulating talk on the evolution of the diverse Australian Lepidoptera fauna, from its early beginnings in a moist Gondwanan environment to the present time in which it thrives in a dry, mostly arid and isolated continent.
 The Lepidoptera are a megadiverse order of insects, with an estimated 180,000 species globally, which represents 10% of all animals.
 Cathy highlighted some of the key innovations, adaptions and life history strategies that have led to the remarkable success of this diverse group of insects, including scales, proboscis, epiphysis and prolegs.
 The scales are found only in moths and butterflies, and they provide insulation, repel water, and the means by which they can escape from natural enemies (e.g. through camouflage, warning patterns, deception).
 Scales are also used in aerodynamics and mate recognition.
 The proboscis is a coiled tongue that allows moths and butterflies to access water and high energy food (e.g. nectar of flowers); it was probably an important innovation that led to the pollination and diversification of flowering plants.
 The epiphysis is a structure on the foreleg that is used to clean the antennae and possibly the proboscis, and it is unique to the Lepidoptera.
 The prolegs are found only in the caterpillar stage and are important in allowing the larvae to cling onto foliage and stems and other substrates whilst feeding.
 The Australian Lepidoptera fauna has many unique elements, a high level of endemicity, and groups that are well-adapted to a dry environment.
 Cathy summarised some of the early ‘basal’ lineages in Australia, as well as other more recent groups that are either unique to Australia or have been highly successful following the separation of the Australian continent from Southern Gondwana (Antarctica-South America) 35 mya, the drying of the continent, and concomitant radiation of eucalypts and acacias during the Neogene.
 She concluded by emphasizing the importance of museum collections and taxonomy in documenting our knowledge of biodiversity.

-MABA ANNUAL GENERAL MEETING 2023
+1st MABA EVENT and ANNUAL GENERAL MEETING 2023

 The inaugural MABA annual event was held at CSIRO Black Mountain Library and the Australian National Botanic Gardens (ANBG), Canberra, ACT, Australia, over the weekend 3–5 November 2023.
 Below we have a reflection on the weekend written by our secretary, Michael Braby.